mozilla/wadi/README.md

 ## Using This Repo

 For each project (or idea for a project), [submit an issue](https://github.com/mozilla/wadi/issues/new) whose title is the name of the project.
-In the *Description* field, summarize the project, with links to detailed information like product requirements documents, GitHub repositories, etc. if available.
+In the *Description* field, summarize the project, with links to detailed information like product requirements documents, GitHub milestones, etc. if available.

 If someone has committed to completing the project by a certain date, then put it into the appropriate *Milestone* and set its *Assignee* to the project lead.